How to Self-Manage Borderline Personality Disorder

 Borderline personality disorder (BPD) is a condition that displays ongoing patterns of different moods, self-images, and behaviors.
 It can result in impulsive conduct and cause problems in relationships.
 Furthermore, people with BPD tend to struggle with other mental illnesses, such as anxiety and depression. ¹

-Symptoms of borderline personality disorder tend to involve mood swings and uncertainty.
+Symptoms of BPD tend to involve mood swings and uncertainty.
 The most common include:

 While most people with BPD will only experience a handful of these symptoms, they tend to be so intense that they have full control over a person’s life.